-When I was in Dallas in 2013 at the Vistage International Conference and heard Stephen M.R.
+When I was in Dallas in 2013 at the Vistage International Conference, I heard Stephen M.R.
 Covey speak about the Speed of Trust.
 It’s something that Patrick Lencioni has talked about for years in his work on High Performing Teams and it is the basis of our Vistage Values.
 As a leader you can’t achieve anything without trust.

 Whether you’re a leader, a team member, a father or a friend, everything works for the better when you share trust.
 When you have trust you can share anything, without fear it will get out.
 You can challenge people and they will listen without them feeling it is personal dig.